-Robert H. Moser, M.D., has been Vice President for Medical Affairs of The NutraSweet Company since 1986, following 10 years as Executive Vice President at the American College of Physicians.
-From 1949 to 1969 he served in the U.S. Army Medical Corps, retiring at the rank of Colonel and as Chief of the Department of Medicine at the Walter Reed Army Medical Center.
-Author of five books and a hundred articles, he has served on 14 editorial boards and, from 1973 to 1975, was Editor in Chief of the Journal of the American Medical Association (JAMA).
-He is a member of the Institute of Medicine, a fellow of the Royal College of Medicine in Canada, a fellow of the American College of Cardiology and an adjunct professor of Medicine at Northwestern University.
-He served as a consultant in internal medicine on Project Gemini and the Apollo Project.
+Robert H. Moser, Vice President for Medical Affairs for The NutraSweet Company, is this year's winner of the Alfred Stengel Memorial Award from the American College of Physicians of which he is a Master.
+A member of the American Medical Writers Associations, he has served on 14 editorial boards and from 1973 to 1975 was Editor in Chief of the Journal of the American Medical Association (JAMA).
+He served as a consultant in internal medicine on both Project Gemini and the Apollo Project.
 He now serves as Chairman of the NASA Life Sciences Committee and as a member of the NASA Advisory Council.